 #2.
 Coconut Flour

 Coconut flour is great to use as an alternative to breadcrumbs because it contains so many health benefits.
 Not only is coconut flour high in fat and fiber to help fill you up, but it also helps reduce inflammation.
-Research shows that coconut flour helps boost your metabolism, helps you maintain healthy blood sugar levels, and aids in digestive health.

 Try using an egg wash or dip your food in coconut oil before coating it in coconut flour and frying or baking it.
 This would work well with meat and vegetables like.